 The eruption of the Ilopango volcano in El Salvador had disasterous effects killing millions worldwide.
 New findings would make it the second-largest volcanic eruption in the last 260,000 years (After Mt.
 Toba, VEI 8 - 73 kya, and tied for second/third place with the Oranui eruption, VEI 8 - 26.5 kya, and the Whakamaru eruption, VEI 8 - 254 kya, of New Zealand's Taupo volcanic zone,.

-The 500 year long series of catastrophies from 2,000 to 1,500 years ago drove Isles A to the brink of extinction as is shown by the shockingly low TMRCA of 950 years.
-By 500 A.D. there may have been only three families of Isles A left alive.
+The 500 year long series of catastrophies from 2,000 to 1,500 years ago drove Isles A to the brink of extinction as is shown by the shockingly low TMRCA of 1450 years.
+By 500 A.D. there may have been only one family of Isles A-PF4135 left alive.
 They were located in the area of Cork and Bantry Bay in southern Ireland.
-The three families were the A13364, the Y11772, and the A11374.
+Then their luck abruptly changed about 1,450 years ago.
+Three new subclades were formed and they survived, something which had not happened in 1,500 years and another 4,000 years before the previous one.
+The three subclades were A13364, Y11772, and A11374.
 The most successful group was A13664 who made Cork their home and there they prospered, becoming the famous and powerful Driscolls.
 Y11772 developed two subgroups that migrated north, Y12075 and A11115.
 Y12075 successfully established a home in Scotland.
 A11115 went to the Isle of Man, Northern Ireland, and Scotland.
 All the A11374 seem to have migrated to America.
-One individual of A11115 settled in Wiltshire, south of Bristol, England.
-His great-grandson emigrated from Bristol to Virginia in 1635 so that group is now, so far as we have evidence, extinct in the British Isles, but there are about 50 individuals in the US.
+(One individual of A11115 settled in Wiltshire, south of Bristol, England.
+His great-grandson emigrated from Bristol to Virginia in 1635 so that group is now, so far as we have evidence, extinct in the British Isles.)

 Haplogroup L-161 is a tiny group that comprises less than 1% of the European population.
 It is found predominately - more than 95% - in the British Isles.
 For that reason, the label "Isles" has become attached.